This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 Bushes blocking access to fence

-Planting dense bushes and shrubs around the perimeter can stop your dog getting close to the fence.
-This has the dual benefit of making jumping and climbing more difficult, while also obscuring his vision.
+Planting dense bushes and shrubs around the perimeter can stop your dog from getting close to the fence.
+This has the dual benefit of making jumping and climbing more difficult, while also obscuring their vision.

 Another advantage of shrubbery is that it can prevent patrolling.
 This can become an obsessive behavior for some dogs, but is much less rewarding if they can’t get close to the fence.